RayPT808/momentum-bicycle-workshop/README.md

 ## Features

-1. Main Menu
+1. Navigation bar
-2. Weight input - with example
+2. PDF price list
-3. Height input - with example
+3. Registration
-4. BMI Result
+4. Log In page - for user and owner
-5. BMI Category
+5. Appointment - schedule for user and owner
-6. Weight to lose/gain - if applies
+6. Appointment - modification for user and owner
-7. Delete last entry
+7. Picture upload - for user
-8. End program/ restart calculation
+8. Django Admin log in - for developer of the website

 ### Main Menu